Mirror Shopping with Angela for the Covid Bathroom with Covid Hair

 I love this picture of you; thank you for this and so many wonderful memories.
-I was blessed to have Angela through covid, my forever wife.
-I know you love and miss with her too, and please do continue monkeying with things in our lives.
+I was blessed to have Angela through covid, my forever wife, and please do continue monkeying with things in our lives.

 But here's the thing Sugar: we love you and miss you, but understand that all of the demolition and rebuilding of your bathroom was all during this thing called covid, a worldwide pandemic!
 People globally were told to "stay home".
 Some went nuts, hoarded toilet paper of all things?
 It turns out Home Depot was an 'essential business' and we needed a project!
 Long story short, your bath was demoed and rebuild during the covid lock-downs, so it's no longer "Madi's bathroom", it's the "Covid bathroom" and finally finished!